1863

 Gunhild Bottolfsen

-Gunhild also runs a YouTube channel called “Quad Mountain Biker” where she produce videos of adapting biking trails.
+Gunhild initiated the first national championship in adaptive downhill racing at Hafjell Bike Park in 2021.
+Gunhild also runs a YouTube channel called “Quad Mountain Biker”.
 Gunhild lives in Oslo and she spends a lot of time at her cabin at Trysil were her favorite bike park, Trysil Bike Arena, is situated.

 Follow Gunhild on Instagram